apache/mynewt-site/README.md

 ## Deploying the latest docs

-NOTE: These instructions assume that your workspace has all the mynewt repos cloned under the same parent sub directory.
+NOTE: These instructions assume that your workspace has all the mynewt repos cloned under the same parent directory.

 ### First follow the steps at mynewt-documentation

-Most of the steps for releasing docs happens at the [mynewt-documentation](https://github.com/apache/mynewt-documentation) repo.
+Most steps for releasing docs happen at the [mynewt-documentation](https://github.com/apache/mynewt-documentation) repo.
 Follow the instructions there first.